meddlem/XY/readme.md

 # XY simulation
-XY model simulation based on Wolff single cluster algorithm
+Monte Carlo simulation of the XY model, based on Wolff single cluster algorithm.
+Requires gnuplot for visualisation of the spins.

+##Use flags:
 - Use with "-T" flag to input temperature instead of inverse temperature